manish-in-java/hamburger-menu/README.md

 ## Inspirations

-During our search, I came across [NavNav](https://navnav.co).
-This website is simply a collection of useful examples of responsive navigation solutions available on the internet.
+During my search, I came across [NavNav.co](https://navnav.co).
+This website is a collection of useful examples of responsive navigation solutions available on the internet.
 It is therefore a great resource to see many possible solutions for responsive navigation in one place.

-We came across [this example](https://codepen.io/Shven/pen/chKqD) on NavNav that fit all our needs listed above perfectly.
+I came across [this example](https://codepen.io/Shven/pen/chKqD) on NavNav.co that fit all our needs listed above perfectly.
 The only shortcoming I noticed with this example was its lack of ability to close the whole menu in one go, if the user is at a deeper nesting level.